Sistema de Tren Eléctrico Urbano: Fleet

 The fleet consists of 78 articulated light rail vehicles, each bi-directional ("double-ended") and powered from overhead lines.
 They have a top speed of 70 km/h.
 Three of the models are the same general type – only the Barcelona Metro 9000 Series units, which operate on the Line 3, are different – three models were built in Mexico, and one model was built in Spain.

 The first 16 TLG-88 (Tren Ligero de Guadalajara, 1988) cars were built by Concarril in Ciudad Sahagún, using propulsion equipment from Melmex (Mitsubishi Electric of Mexico).
-Another 32 TEG-90 (Tren Eléctrico de Guadalajara, 1990) cars were ordered in 1990 and were manufactured by Bombardier, which acquired Concarril in 1992; the TEG-90 cars were built in the same factory as the earlier batch of TLG-88 cars.
+Another 32 TEG-90 (Tren Eléctrico de Guadalajara, 1990) cars were ordered in 1992 and were manufactured by Bombardier-Concarril SA, a subsidiary of Bombardier Transportation, which had acquired Concarril that year; the TEG-90 cars were built in the same factory as the earlier batch of TLG-88 cars.
+The first car was delivered in November 1993.
 The TEG-90 are cosmetically similar to the TLG-88 but use propulsion equipment from Siemens.
 Both the TLG-88 and TEG-90 are derived from the Stadtbahnwagen B design.

 SITEUR ordered 18 Barcelona Metro 9000 Series from Alstom for Line 3 in 2014.
 The rolling stock for Line 3 uses three-car train consists and are equipped with air conditioning; trains can reach a peak speed of 90 km/h.

 In 2015 SITEUR ordered 12 TEG-15 (Tren Eléctrico de Guadalajara, 2015) cars, also from Bombardier, for Line 1.
 The TEG-15 is based on the TE-12 design for Servicio de Transportes Eléctricos del Distrito Federal in Mexico City.